 - Comply with the onsite sewage system requirements contained in local ordinances adopted pursuant to the Chesapeake Bay Preservation Act (§ 10.1-2100 et seq. of the Code of Virginia) and the Chesapeake Bay Preservation Area Designation and Management Regulations (9VAC10-20) when an AOSS is located within a Chesapeake Bay Preservation Area.

-WHY IS IT IMPORTANT TO COMPLY WITH THESE REGULATIONS AND HAVE MAINTENANCE PERFORMED ON MY SYSTEM?
+WHY IS IT IMPORTANT TO COMPLY WITH THESE REGULATIONS AND HAVE Septic System Maintenance PERFORMED ON MY SYSTEM?

-WHY SHOULD I CHOOSE MILLER’S SERVICE AS MY MAINTENANCE PROVIDER?
+WHY SHOULD I CHOOSE MILLER’S SERVICE AS MY Septic System Maintenance PROVIDER?

 WHAT DOES AN ANNUAL SERVICE AGREEMENT INCLUDE?

 Our service agreements include required annual maintenance and inspection for compliance with Virginia Department of Health AOSS regulations.
 We are also able to provide sampling services if this is required for your system.
 In addition, you are allotted two diagnostic alarm calls per 12 month period at no additional charge in the event of an alarm or reportable incident.